weathergard/labcoat/README.md

 ```

 #### Numbering style
-If you prefer alphabetical numbering for your end notes, add the `alpha` attribute as follows: `<endnotes alpha />`.
-Then set the `list-style` CSS property on `ol.notes` to match.
+If you prefer alphabetical numbering for your end notes, add the `alpha` attribute as follows: `<endnotes alpha />`, and set the `list-style` CSS property on `ol.notes` to match.

 ## &lt;citation /> and &lt;bibliography />
 The `<citation>` element and the companion `<bibliography>` element allow the creation of linked in-text citations and a full-length, alphabetized bibliography section, using an store of bibliographic data.